-While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a vital emission control device.
+While it’s a bit of a mouthful, a vehicle’s “positive crankcase ventilation” valve, or PCV valve for short, is a crucial emission control device.

 Simply put, a PCV valve is a small, spring-loaded “plunger” valve that vents leftover combustion gas leaking between the pistons and cylinder walls.
 This is normal for any engine, in moderation, and is referred to as “blow-by.”

 If your car’s PCV valve fails, pressure will build within the crankcase due to the unvented blow-by.
-Moreover, it will leave behind a residue that can coat internal components.
-Both issues can seriously harm your engine if left unchecked.
+Furthermore, it will leave behind a residue that can coat internal elements.
+Both issues can drastically harm your engine if left unchecked.

-What are the symptoms of a bad PCV valve?
+What are the indications of a defective PCV valve?

 The most common signs of a PCV valve problem include the following: